Bev7787/WOWSLocEditor/readme.md

 ==========UPDATE NOTES==========
+- v2.1.1
+	- Minor bug fixes and quality of life improvements.
 - v2.1
 	- Added search interface.
 Allows for searching of an ID by the localisation.
 	- The original global.mo file is no longer directly edited.
 The modified file is now located in res_mods.